 GPS & Satellite Phone

 When you’re planning a multi-day trip, a GPS will help you locate yourself and find your way back.
-The Garmin inReach Explorer+ is a 2-way satellite communicator and lets you text, share your location, or call for help, even in areas without cell reception.
+The Garmin inReach Mini 2 is a 2-way satellite communicator and lets you text, share your location, or call for help, even in areas without cell phone reception.

 Keep in mind that you will need a subscription plan to send and receive satellite messages on this device.
 If you plan on traveling, double-check if the area you are visiting prohibits the use of satellite communication devices.